alexfdez1010/micromaster_statistics_data_science_cheatsheet/README.md

 We welcome all contributions!
 If you'd like to make any improvement, feel free to open a pull request.

 ## Found an Error? 🐞
 Oops!
-If you find any errors or inconsistencies, please notify us by opening an issue on GitHub.
+If you find any errors or inconsistencies, please notify me by opening an issue on GitHub.
 Your feedback helps make this resource better for everyone.

 ## Note 📝
 Even if you're not enrolled in the Micromaster in Statistics and Data Science program, these cheatsheets can still serve as an excellent reference!